Team-2-Devs/tu-storage-service/docs/api-contracts/v1-storage.md

 Create a **presigned PUT URL** for uploading an object to the storage bucket.

 #### Description
-Generates a temporary, signed S3-compatible URL that allows a client (e.g. a mobile app) to upload an object directly to object storage (MinIO, S3, etc.).
+Generates a temporary, signed S3-compatible URL that allows a client (e.g., a mobile app) to upload an object directly to object storage (MinIO, S3, etc.).

 Invoked by the Ingestion service, which requests presigned URLs on behalf of upload clients.